Joletaxi19/desi-cmb-lensing-joint-analysis/data/mockBAO/README.md

 Mock BAO datasets for 6dF and SDSS DR7 & DR12, written in a cobaya-friendly format.
 The mock data (`.dat` files) are calculated assuming a Buzzard cosmology (below), and do not include any scatter.
+I assume `rs_fid = 147.78` for all of the mock data.
+See `yamls/add_mock_bao.yaml` as an example for post-processing.

 Buzzard cosmology:
 ```